 Basic Care Items: Acceptable basic care items are limited to topical items used for the prevention of sunburn, diaper rash, teething irritation, lip balm, insect repellants and lotions.
-Products such as these are limited to those identified in AR 608-10 and must be approved by the Food and Drug Administration (FDA).
-An authorization form must be obtained from the parent/guardian every 90 days in order for such items to be applied.
+Aerosol spray basic care items are not acceptable for use in CYS.
+Products such as these are limited to those identified in AR 608-10 and IMCOM 608-10-1 and must be approved by the Food and Drug Administration (FDA).
+In accordance with FDA guidance, use of products with benzocaine and/or belladonna (primarily found in teething gel) products should be avoided and will not be used in CYS programs.
+IMCOM Form 33 will be reviewed/updated by parent/guardian annually or when a basic care item is added or discontinued.

 Basic care items will be in their original container and will be stored out of reach of children.
 Each item should have the child's first and last name legibly written on it, as well as on the outside of the bag.
 Contact your FCC Provider or program director for a listing of approved basic care items.